YaleDHLab/dhlab-site/_events/2018-04-06-beyond-boundaries.md

 ### 12:05 pm–1:00 pm — Poster session
 Showcase of projects by students, postdoctoral associates, faculty, and staff

-“Becoming Hopper: Mapping the Reclamation of Calhoun College”
+<a href='https://yalemaps.maps.arcgis.com/apps/Cascade/index.html?appid=359c246bb0f6424985739a648140cf8d' target='_blank'>“Becoming Hopper: Mapping the Reclamation of Calhoun College”</a>
 Seth Anderson, Undergraduate, Molecular Biophysics and Biochemistry

 “The Decisive Network: Magnum Photos and the Postwar Image Market”